garuna55/ETH_ERROR_HANDLING_PRJOECT/README.md

 ## Description
 This project aims to develop a decentralized banking system using Solidity, which is a programming language for developing smart contracts on the Ethereum blockchain.
 The project will create a simplified version of a banking system, deposit and withdraw funds, and check balance in basic financial transactions transparently
 ## Getting Started
-## Account Creation:
-* Users can create an account by providing their personal information, such as name, address, and identification details.
-Each account will be associated with a unique Ethereum address.

-* Deposits and Withdrawals: Account holders can deposit funds into their accounts, increasing their balance.
+* Deposits and Withdrawals: We can deposit funds into their accounts, increasing their balance.
 They can also withdraw funds, decreasing their balance.
 The system ensures sufficient funds for withdrawals and prevents overdrafts.

 * Smart Contract Implementation: Solidity is used to develop smart contracts that define the logic and rules of the MiniBank system.
 These smart contracts are deployed on the Ethereum blockchain, ensuring transparency and immutability.